korchasa/speelka-agent/documents/remote_resources.md

 - Refer to official OpenAI and Anthropic documentation for token counting details.
 - Project uses exact token counts from LLM responses by default, with fallback to a centralized estimation utility if needed.

+# No references to deleted files or interfaces remain.

 // All links verified as of 2025-04-15.